programming-tools-admin/simple_email_server/README.md

 # Simple Email Server

-This poject uses AWS services and creates a simple email server for anyone.
+This project uses AWS services and creates a simple email server for anyone.
 The code here allows you to bring up your email server on Cloud (AWS), manage email addresses and monitor the emails.
 All you need is AWS account and follow the instructions to get your server going.

 ## Installation instructions

-Prerequsities
+Prerequisites
 - AWS CLI installed with correct credentials which has access to
     - S3
     - Route 53